profile-pic

 AI-interview Questions & Answers

-So, in terms of detecting data skews and snowflake data warrows, so primarily what I would be doing is, the snowflake will be running on top of any of the cloud storage which would be streamed in case of AWS or GCS in case of GCP2 cloud platform.
-So what I would be doing is, the data would be partitioned on the SOFistry bucket, so it can be in terms of a location or a region or a marketplace, it can also be based on the event timestamp.
-So what I would be doing is, so I would be checking for every partition, if it is partitioned by region, so I would be checking the volume of data in each of these regions, so are there any chances where a specific region has a larger volume of data compared to, compared to another region, let's say for example for US region has a larger volume of data as compared to, let's say Asia-Pacific region, so what I would be doing is, I would be dividing the buckets, dividing the partitions into sub-partitions which can be in terms of event process time, so where processing it based on event process time can be distributed uniformly, or the other approach that I can think of is like, sub-partitioning into a region or a state or any other sub-partition to handle the data appropriately.
-And the other thing which I would do is, when I'm dumping the data into the final data warehouse, so I would be making sure that the data is uniformly distributed, maybe through an alternate key, like let's say for example, if the region partition has a huge volume of data, I would be again like creating another key on top of it, maybe by applying some techniques like sorting which would distribute uniformly, distribute the data uniformly.
+In terms of detecting data skews and snowflake data warps, primarily what I would be doing is the snowflake would be running on top of any cloud storage, which would be streamed in case of AWS or GCS in case of GCP cloud platform.
+So, the data would be partitioned on the SOFistry bucket, and it can be based on a location or a region or a marketplace, or it can be based on the event timestamp.
+I would be checking for every partition if it is partitioned by region, and I would be checking the volume of data in each of these regions.
+Are there any chances where a specific region has a larger volume of data compared to another region, for example, the US region has a larger volume of data compared to the Asia-Pacific region?
+I would be dividing the buckets and the partitions into sub-partitions, which can be in terms of event process time, so that processing it based on event process time can be distributed uniformly.
+Alternatively, I could sub-partition into a region or a state or any other sub-partition to handle the data appropriately.
+Another thing I would do is when I'm dumping the data into the final data warehouse, I would make sure that the data is uniformly distributed, possibly through an alternate key, for example, if the region partition has a huge volume of data, I would create another key on top of it by applying some techniques like sorting to distribute the data uniformly.